zostay/RakuWAPI/README.md

 The server SHOULD examine the `Content-Length` header, if given.
 It MAY choose to stop consuming the Message Body once the number of bytes given has been read.
 It SHOULD guarantee that the body length is the same as described in the `Content-Length`.

-Unless the status code is one that is not permitted to have a message body, the application server MUST tap the Supply and process each emitted [Blob](Blob) or [Str](Str), until the the either the Supply is done or the server decides to quit tapping the stream for some reason.
+Unless the status code is one that is not permitted to have a message body, the application server MUST tap the Supply and process each emitted [Blob](Blob) or [Cool](Cool), until the the either the Supply is done or the server decides to quit tapping the stream for some reason.

 The application server SHOULD continue processing emitted values until the Supply is done or until `Content-Length` bytes have been emitted.
 The server MAY stop tapping the Supply for various other reasons as well, such as timeouts or because the client has closed the socket, etc.